 The Solar District Cup challenges multidisciplinary student teams to design and model optimized distributed energy systems for a campus or urban district.
 These systems integrate solar, storage, and other technologies across mixed-use districts, or groups of buildings served by a common electrical distribution feeder.
 The competition engages students in the engineering, urban planning, finance, and related disciplines to reimagine how energy is generated, managed, and used in a district.

-There are 59 student-led teams from 56 collegiate institutions competing in the Solar District Cup Class of 2021.
+The Class of 2021 started with 59 student-led teams from 57 collegiate institutions participating in the Solar District Cup.
+Then, 35 teams from 34 schools advanced as finalists.
 The 2021 district partners are the City of Denver and Auraria Higher Education Center, the University of Central Florida, and the University of Nebraska – Lincoln.